 Carbondale is one of the most well-educated cities in the nation.
 47.69% of adults in Carbondale have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Carbondale in 2018 was $19,224, which is low income relative to Illinois and the nation.
 This equates to an annual income of $76,896 for a family of four.
 However, Carbondale contains both very wealthy and poor people as well.
 Carbondale also has one of the higher rates of people living in poverty in the nation, with 45.82% of its population below the federal poverty line.

 Carbondale is an extremely ethnically-diverse city.
 The people who call Carbondale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carbondale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Carbondale include German, Irish, English, Italian, and Polish.

 The most common language spoken in Carbondale is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.